yankailab/OpenKAI/html/webViewer3D/README.md

 [version 4 format](../../docs/3D/WebViewer3D.md#binary-protocol-version-4).
 Only
 version 4 is supported.
 Point, line, and cell alpha multiplies object opacity.

+The **Grid config** form below Point scale sends root origin and size through `setGridConfig` on the command socket.
+Its defaults are 0/0/0 m and 5/5/5 m, and stream updates leave the inputs unchanged.
+Updating the root rebuilds occupancy and preserves selected volumes within the new root.

-The **Grid cell picker** panel supports persistent red selections, Clear, and Send over the independent command socket.
+The **Grid cell picker** panel supports persistent red selections, Load, Clear, and Send.
+Load retrieves backend selections over the independent command socket and merges them without duplicate IDs, remapping volumes when root headers differ.
+Set the grid module's `fConfig` to persist selections across backend restarts.
 See the [picker behavior and JSON contract](../../docs/3D/WebViewer3D.md#grid-cell-picker).

 Geometry uses `/stream/points`, `/stream/lines` and `/stream/cells` on the same